shubhamrgandhi/NeuCube/README.md

-# Using NeuCube for EEG Data Classification
+# NeuCube Python

 This repository contains python implemented code for NeuCube that can be used for EEG data classification.

-Will be updated after publishing paper